Joining the lab

 Science.gov list of fellowship opportunities

 WHOI is an ideal environment to conduct post-doctoral research.
 The institution provides a number of career and research support services, and we are frequently ranked as one of the best places to work as a post-doc.
 If you would like to conduct post-doc research in the lab, plan on applying to the WHOI Postdoctoral Scholar program.
 WHOI also offers other types of postdoctoral appointments.
+I am especially interested in supporting post-docs whose ethnicity and gender are underrepresented in the STEM sciences.

 It is also possible to obtain post-doctoral funding through outside fellowship sources.
 Here are a few of these opportunities: